ykeuter/flightevo/analysis/README.md

 There were three different control modes for the quadrotor (in order of increasing level of abstraction): commanding individual single-rotor thrusts (SRT), specifying mass-normalized collective thrust and body rates (CTBR), and outputting linear velocity commands and yaw rate (LINVEL).
 Although [^5] shows that best performance is achieved with mass-normalized collective thrust and body rates, in our approach we use the highest level of abstraction (i.e. LINVEL) for simplicity.

 For mapping the input image to output control actions, we were inspired by hyperNEAT [^2], which shows that there is value in using the coordinates of input and output nodes when evolving the weights of a neural network.
 This is done by evolving a separate (“hyper”) network to set the weights of the underlying neural network.
-Furthermore, by augmenting this hyper network through the NEAT algorithm [^3], we gradually complexify the way the weights are set.
+Furthermore, by augmenting this hyper network through the NEAT [^3] algorithm, we gradually complexify the way the weights are set.

 ## Method
 The first step we took was to reduce the depth image to a 16 x 16 pixel inverse depth image.
 Hence a value of 1 means close by (“danger”), while 0 means far off (“clear”).
 Next we introduced the concept of visual receptive fields.
 A receptive field “focuses” on a specific area of the depth image by giving more weight to pixels around the focal point.
 This can be defined as a Gaussian function.
 To apply this function, we first map each of the 256 pixels to coordinates in the domain [-1, 1], [-1, 1] (figure 2).